-Your car struggling to move forward at a low speed in a high gear.
+Your car is struggling to move forward at a low speed in a high gear.

-Your car finding it difficult to get up hills in a high gear.
+Your car is finding it difficult to get up hills in a high gear.

-Your car not being able to accelerate effectively or tow a trailer.
+Your car is not able to accelerate effectively or tow a trailer.

 Chattering occurs when the clutch is being used and a grabbing or jerking can be felt in the vehicle.